sreitich/sreitich.github.io/_posts/2025-02-25-animation-actor.markdown

 Since these actors are effectively a part of the animation, we should manage them from within the animation itself.
 The solution for this in Unreal Engine is the `Animation Notify`: a timed event you can add to animations directly in the timeline.

 As of UE 5.5, Unreal doesn't have a built-in notify for spawning actors, so I'll be showing you how to create one.
 This notify will be able to spawn actors within an animation (we'll be spawning mesh actors, but you could modify this notify to allow any actor to be spawned).
-It will support both static and skeletal meshes, allow you to play animations on spawned skeletal mesh actors, and allow you to override the mesh's materials.
+It will support both static and skeletal meshes, allow you to play animations on spawned skeletal mesh actors, and allow you to override the mesh's materials, and we'll be able to preview it in real-time in the animation editor.

 If you want to skip the tutorial and just see the code, you can find the source code for this class [here](https://github.com/ChangeStudios/ProjectCrash/blob/release/Source/ProjectCrash/Animation/AnimNotifies/AnimNotifyState_SpawnAnimationActor.h) But note that it has some features specific to _[Cloud Crashers](https://store.steampowered.com/app/2995940/Cloud_Crashers/)_ (the game I created this for), like support for first- and third-person animations.
 {: .notice--info}